 Benefits of Massage Therapy for Cerebral Palsy

-However, it’s important to understand that every case of cerebral palsy is unique.
+It’s important to understand that every case of cerebral palsy is unique.
 What provides relief for one person won’t necessarily work for another.
-Especially if individuals have more severe forms of cerebral palsy, more powerful interventions may be necessary.
+Especially if individuals have more severe forms of cerebral palsy, more intensive interventions may be necessary.

-Generally, massage therapy is not used alone, but as part of a complex therapeutic regimen consisting of physical therapy, daily stretching, medications, and orthotics to promote better functional mobility.
+Generally, massage therapy is not used alone, but as part of a complex therapeutic regimen consisting of physical therapy, daily stretching, medications, and orthotics to promote better functional mobility and quality of life.
 As a result, it can be difficult to measure the efficacy of massage therapy on its own.

 To help you get a better idea of how massage therapy can help individuals with cerebral palsy, let’s discuss 6 of its major benefits.